PROGRAMS & SERVICES

 2013 Technical Assistance

-Irma Bohorquez-Geisler, Director of the Staten Island Day of the Dead Festival, was awarded an ongoing consultancy to work on social media marketing and web development for the Festival with Amanda Efthimiou of ArtsTech.
+Funding for Irma Bohorquez-Geisler, Director of the Staten Island Day of the Dead Festival, to engage in an ongoing consultancy with Amanda Efthimiou from ArtsTech about social media marketing and website development for the Festival.

-An ongoing consultancy will allow Paula Weiss, Director of the Children of the Well Youth Storytelling group in Albany, NY to develop a deepened understanding of the role of traditional narratives in everyday talk through her meetings with Lee Ellen-Marvin, a folklorist from Ithaca, NY.
+Short-term consultancy for Paula Weiss, Director the Children of the Well Youth Storytelling group in Albany, NY, to develop a deepened understanding of the role of traditional narratives in everyday talk through her meetings with Lee Ellen-Marvin, a folklorist from Ithaca, NY.

 Return to the top of page